 Therefore, My Music Teachers Online was created to fill that gap with quality teachers who can transcend geographical limitations and pour all their talent, skills, and love for the instrument into the shape of lessons.
 Furthermore, the teachers' roster is very varied in terms of backgrounds and musical styles, so, as a student, you can find the perfect teacher for your needs, schedule, and budget.

 Furthermore, once you've settled on the teacher, all you need is your instrument and a device that can handle basic communication methods such as Skype, FaceTime, or Zoom to get started.
 In other words, you can have your lessons on any tablet, phone, or computer.

 Finally, students who don't own the instrument yet can receive the help of their teacher in what French horn is best to buy or rent and build their skills on.

 Cosmo Learning is unlike any other resource on this list.
 The site, founded in 2007, collects free videos and important resources from around the globe and orders them into a list that can be accessed for free.
 Moreover, each educator, organization, or creator whose content is featured on the platform is correctly credited.

 Therefore, you can expect top-notch content from Cosmo Learning that is carefully curated and handpicked to teach you anything from Lambda Calculus, Geology, and Astronomy to playing the French horn, languages, and social science.

-The number of available courses on the platform ascends to 1,289.
+The number of available courses on the platform is incredibly high and continuing to grow.
 Therefore, there's virtually no skill you can't master through this non-lucrative company's website.
 Furthermore, one of the main pillars over which the entire website is built is freedom of choice and access; so, you can choose what to learn and who to learn it with, and it will all be free.